matheuscassol/last-hotel-api/README.md

 ```
 When using the **IsAvailable** feature, the user must provide a date range, and the API checks if there is a booking overlapping with that range.
 The only requirement is that the ***StartDate*** needs to be prior to the ***EndDate***.

+Please note that one of the requirements is that the stay cannot be longer than 3 days.
+However there is no rule stopping a client from booking multiple times in sequence.

 ## Architecture & Principles
 This project was designed with an architecture that applies **Domain Driven Design**.